The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 beaches in athens greece

-So, many people will suggest skipping over Athens completely and head straight to the islands.
-I understand, but I really do think you should include 2 to 3 days in Athens on your Greece itinerary.
+So, many people will suggest skipping over Athens completely and heading straight to the islands.
+I understand, but I do think you should include 2 to 3 days in Athens on your Greece itinerary.

-Athens honestly surprised me, I really enjoyed this city.
+Athens honestly surprised me, I enjoyed this city.
 I loved how walkable it was, we didn’t take a taxi once.
-There are really pretty neighborhoods to explore, some incredible street food, and let’s not forget the history.
+There are really pretty neighborhoods to explore, incredible street food, and fascinating history.

-If you only choose 5 things to do during your 3 days in Athens, I think these activities should be at the top of your list:
+If you only choose 5 things off of your 3 days in Athens itinerary, I think these activities should be at the top of your list:

 1. The Acropolis